how to deal with haters in life

 Illustration of the quote saying, “let the haters be your motivators.”

-Never let skeptics run the course of your life.
+Never let skeptics run the course of your existence.
 You are in charge, and only you control the direction you’re going in.

 16. Successful people don’t need to put others down